FEB 7th 2021

 Now, she has helped co-found the first pop-up shop in Columbus and Pop UP Video Film Festival.
 She continues to be a force for the growing film industry in her home city and state, while freelance consulting for writing, marketing, and planning festivals, events, and fundraisers."

-These film professionals are bringing their creative genius and insight to Pop Up Video 2020!
+These film professionals are bringing their creative genius and insight in 2021!

 Sara Lynn Holbrook is the Director of Springer Studios, the film division over at the Springer Opera House.
 She splits her time between, producing, directing, running her casting service Columbus Casting and working as a successful film, commercial and television actress in Atlanta.
 Sara Lynn is one part of the trio that is the Talkies podcast.
 She has appeared in "Good Girls" on NBC and in the Bruce Willis film “Survive the Night”, that came to Columbus.
 Sara Lynn Holbrook is represented by Atlanta Models & Talent.